Environmental partners & groups

 Capricornia Catchments Inc. is a not-for-profit, non-government community based, natural resource management organisation.
 The organisation’s office is based in Rockhampton, servicing an area of approximately 60,000km2 in Central Queensland.
 The organisation currently has over 900 individual members and 50 group members.
 Capricornia Catchments focus on improving natural resource management practices across the Region, coordinating on-ground works and capacity building activities and organising activities that raise awareness and promote continuous improvement.

 Fitzroy Partnerships for River Health

-The Partnership is a collective of government, agriculture, resources, industry, research and community interests across the Fitzroy Basin in central Queensland.
+The Partnership is a collective of government, agriculture, resources, industry, research and community interests across the Fitzroy Basin in Central Queensland.
 Partners have a common goal of providing a more complete picture on river health and support this goal by providing funding, resources and contributing water quality and ecosystem health monitoring data through data-sharing arrangements.
 With four report cards and a significant dataset over four years, trends are now beginning to emerge about the health of the catchments in the Fitzroy Basin.
 While not directly involved in river management, report card results are designed to inform consideration of whether current management strategies are proving successful in maintaining the health of aquatic ecosystems.
-The report cards will also help guide and improve a range of regional plans, such as the Central Queensland Sustainability Strategy and potentially guide investments towards improved aquatic ecosystem health by governments and all partner organisations.
+The report cards will also help guide and improve a range of regional plans, such as the Central Queensland Strategy for Sustainability and potentially guide investments towards improved aquatic ecosystem health by governments and all partner organisations.